-We believe that the United States clinical laboratory testing market exceeded \$40 billion in annual revenues in 2005.
+We estimate that the United States clinical laboratory testing market had approximately \$45 billion in annual revenues in 2006.
 Most laboratory tests are performed by one of three types of laboratories: commercial clinical laboratories; hospital-affiliated laboratories; and physician-office laboratories.
-In 2005, we believe that hospital-affiliated laboratories accounted for approximately 60% of the market, commercial clinical laboratories approximately one-third and physician-office laboratories the balance.
+In 2006, we believe that hospital-affiliated laboratories accounted for approximately 60% of the market, commercial clinical laboratories approximately one-third and physician-office laboratories the balance.

-The underlying fundamentals of the diagnostic testing industry have improved since the early to mid-1990s.
-Since that time there has been significant industry consolidation, particularly among commercial laboratories, resulting in fewer but larger commercial laboratories with greater economies of scale, better equipped to service the members of large healthcare plans, and more disciplined in their approach to operating their business.
 Orders for laboratory testing are generated from physician offices, hospitals and employers.
 As such, factors including changes in the United States economy which can affect the number of unemployed and uninsured, and design changes in healthcare plans which impact the number of physician office and hospital visits, can impact the utilization of laboratory testing.